grfiv/ustreasuries/README.md

 ### Derivative Pricing

-Drawing primarily on **[Hull, 7th edition](http://raudys.com/kursas/Options,%20Futures%20and%20Other%20Derivatives%207th%20John%20Hull.pdf)** *ustreasuries* includes many the options-pricing models, all the greeks and a number of utility functions.
+Drawing primarily on **[Hull, 7th edition](http://raudys.com/kursas/Options,%20Futures%20and%20Other%20Derivatives%207th%20John%20Hull.pdf)** *ustreasuries* includes many options-pricing models, all the greeks and a number of utility functions.

 ------------------------------------------------------------------------